 - Forceps delivery: used in vaginal deliveries where difficulties appear because the mother cannot pull and the baby does not come out.
 Forceps are a surgical instrument that resembles a pair of tongs and are put in the baby’s head to take her out.
 However, the use of forceps is not usual nowadays.

 - Caesarean section: also known as abdominal delivery and is performed by surgery.
 It is more usual in high-risk deliveries or in multiple pregnancies.

 - Premature labour: or preterm labour.
 The baby can come in any of the three aforementioned situations but before week 37 of gestation.
 These babies can have health problems depending on how early they come.

-The lenght of the labour depends on each case but, usually, it takes between 6 and 15 hours.
-The labor begins with the first contractions until the cervical effacement -its lenght shortens- and the cervix dilates.
+The length of the labour depends on each case but, usually, it takes between 6 and 15 hours.
+The labor begins with the first contractions until the cervical effacement -its length shortens- and the cervix dilates.
 From 1.57 inches the dilation becomes more active and the contractions are stronger and more frequent.
 When the cervix is 3.93 inches, the baby is ready to come out.

 It may take between 2 and 8 hours for the baby to come, so it is necessary that the mother pulls as hard as possible.
 For first-time mothers this process can be longer than for mothers who have given birth before.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.